MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 #### App permissions

-App capabilities that require the user to grant [device permissions]../../concepts/device-capabilities/device-capabilities-overview.md) (such as *location* and *media*) are not yet supported for apps running outside of Teams.
-If a Teams app running in Office or Outlook calls a TeamsJS (or HTML5) API that triggers device permissions, that API will thow an error and fail to display a system dialog asking for user consent.
+App capabilities that require the user to grant [device permissions](../../concepts/device-capabilities/device-capabilities-overview.md) (such as *location* and *media*) are not yet supported for apps running outside of Teams.
+There is currently no way to check app permissions in Settings or your app header when running in Outlook or Office.
+If a Teams app running in Office or Outlook calls a TeamsJS (or HTML5) API that triggers device permissions, that API will throw an error and fail to display a system dialog asking for user consent.

 Current guidance for now is to modify your code to catch the failure: